-The management team reviews existing data from the previous berm maintenance effort(s), prior to the next effort to determine if the proposed design and materials are within the scope of this management plan and the Small Scale Beach Nourishment program.
-The management team determines if the previous effort(s) were successful in design and implementation.
-They review the proposed maintenance effort design and materials, with respect to the previously collected data sets, including the history of environmental conditions from previous effort(s).
-Specifically, the proposed berm maintenance sand is evaluated based on the requirements within the SSBN program and past performance of the material, if applicable, when used for berm maintenance.
+The management team will review existing data from the previous berm maintenance effort(s), prior to the next effort to determine if the design and materials are within the scope of this management plan and the Small-Scale Beach Nourishment program.
+The management team will determine if the previous effort(s) were successful in design and implementation.
+They will review the maintenance effort design and materials, with respect to the previously collected data sets, including the history of environmental conditions from the previous effort(s).
+Specifically, the berm maintenance sand will be evaluated based on the requirements within the SSBN program and past performance of the material, if applicable, when used for berm maintenance.